-People heal at different rates, so your recovery time depends on your body and your injury.
+People heal at different rates.
+Your recovery time depends on your body and your injury.

-While you get better, you need to take it easy on your knee, but you don’t have to give up exercise.
-Just try out a new activity that won't aggravate your joint.
-For instance, if you're a jogger, try swimming laps in the pool instead.
+While you get better, you need to take it easy on your knee.
+That doesn’t mean you have to give up exercise.
+Just try something new that won't hurt your joint.
+If you're a jogger, swim laps in a pool instead.

 Whatever you do, don't rush things.
 If you try to get back to your workouts before you’re healed, you could damage the joint for good.
 Don't return to your old level of physical activity until:

 - You can fully bend and straighten your knee without pain.

 - You feel no pain in your knee when you walk, jog, sprint, or jump.